Steve Pitchford: Open Rugby inaugural World XIII

 The Open Rugby inaugural World XIII was revealed in June 1978, it was; Graham Eadie, John Atkinson, Steve Rogers, Jean-Marc Bourret, Green Vigo, Roger Millward, Steve Nash, Jim Mills, Keith Elwell, Steve Pitchford, Terry Randall, George Nicholls and Greg Pierce.

 Work life

 During the period that Pitchford played for the Leeds side, the players were not full-time professionals.
 Pitchford worked as a highly skilled miller in several Engineering companies in Leeds and was held in high regard at Crabtree Vickers, the Printing Press manufacturers on Water Lane in the City, and, after the closure of that company, at the Royal Ordnance Factory (ROF) at Barnbow in East Leeds, where he was renowned for his good nature.
 He also ran a public house, in Eastfield, North Yorkshire for many years.

+He also was landlord of the Leodis public house in Halton in the mid eighties.